Marriott Bonvoy is the arguably the hotel loyalty program for Canadians, and it also has a fairly approachable elite status structure.

 Even if you’re a Lifetime Platinum Elite member, you won’t receive a choice benefit unless you actually stay 50 elite nights in a year.
 This creates some incentive for continued loyalty after you’ve achieved lifetime status.

-In terms of the actual hotel experience, I wouldn’t expect there to be any difference between a Platinum Elite and a Lifetime Platinum Elite member in terms of how they’re treated at a hotel.
+In terms of the actual hotel experience, there shouldn’t be any difference between a Platinum Elite and a Lifetime Platinum Elite member in terms of how they’re treated at a hotel.

-I’m not even sure if hotels can see that you’re a lifetime status member, and even if they could, there’s nothing in the terms and conditions that entitles lifetime status members to anything more than regular earned status members.
+It’s not quite clear whether or not hotels can see that you’re a lifetime status member, and even if they could, there’s nothing in the terms and conditions that entitles lifetime status members to anything more than regular earned status members.

 At the very least, though, lifetime status can be some additional weight to throw around when trying to “suite-talk” your way to a nicer suite upgrade.

 Since Platinum Elite status is where you get the most meaningful benefits like free breakfast and suite upgrades, it would make sense to pursue Lifetime Platinum Elite status as something of a long-term objective in your Miles & Points journey.

 (Like their underlying status levels, Lifetime Silver Elite and Lifetime Gold Elite status don’t really bring you too many benefits, so they’re best viewed as mere stepping stones along the way to Lifetime Platinum Elite.)